-- Despite close monitoring of the development of the follicles using ultrasound and blood tests to determine hormone levels it is still difficult to determine the number of eggs that will be collected until the eggs are extracted from the follicles.
-In rare cases, follicles are seen on the ultrasound scan and the hormone levels are elevated in the blood tests but the follicles are empty when the specialist goes in to retrieve the eggs.
+- Despite close monitoring of follicle development, by ultrasound and blood tests to determine hormone levels.
+It remains difficult to determine the exact number of eggs that will be collected until the actual retrieval procedure is done.
+In rare cases you see a good number of follicles and elevated hormone levels in blood, yet the follicles are empty or the eggs of poor quality.

 - In the laboratory, our embryology team places the eggs into a petri dish with the collected sperms to allow for fertilization and development to occur.
-The embryologists closely monitor the activity of the egg and sperms.
+The embryologists closely monitors the interaction of eggs and sperms

-- Once the egg is successfully fertilized and the embryos have developed, the embryologist will select the healthiest, most developed embryos to be transferred back to the uterus.
-Multiple embryos are used for transfer as this increases the chance that an embryo will be successful in inducing pregnancy.
-On average approximately 2-4 embryos are used for insertion.
-The embryos are inserted into the female using an embryo transfer procedure.
-This procedure is quick and painless and does not require any form of sedation.
-The embryologist inserts the embryos into a fine catheter which is placed into the female’s uterus.
-There is no recovery period required following the procedure and the female can resume her usual activities afterward.
-It takes approximately 2 weeks for the embryo to settle and develop therefore a pregnancy test can be completed after 2 weeks for an accurate reading.
+- Once the egg is successfully fertilized and the embryos have developed, the embryologist will select the best ones under the microscope and transfer these back to the uterus.
+Multiple embryos are used for transfer as this increases the implantation chances.
+On average approximately 2-4 embryos are transferred.
+The embryos are inserted into the uterine cavity using an embryo transfer procedure.
+This procedure is quick and painless and does not require any form of anesthesia.
+The embryologist inserts the embryos into a fine catheter which passes through the vagina and cervix into the uterine cavity where the embryos are injected.
+No recovery period is required following the procedure and the female can resume her usual activities afterwards.
+It takes approximately 2 weeks for the embryo to settle and develop therefore a pregnancy test can be taken after 2 weeks for an accurate reading.

 What happens to embryos that are not transferred?

-As indicated above, only the healthiest embryos are used in the transfer, so what happens to the embryos that are not used?
+As indicated above the best embryos are used for transfer, so what happens to the embryos that are not used?
 All remaining, good quality embryos that are not transferred will be frozen and stored.

-These frozen eggs can be used later on at the discretion of the couple for future use. we have a very high pregnancy rate for frozen embryo transfers.
-The advantage of freezing good quality eggs at this point is that it offers a very high chance of getting pregnant in a subsequent cycle without having to go through the whole IVF procedure again.
+These frozen embryos can be used later in a frozen cycle.
+We have high pregnancy rates for frozen embryo transfers.
+The advantage of freezing good quality embryos is the fact that it offers a very high chance of getting pregnant in a subsequent cycle without having to go through the whole IVF procedure again.

 IVF at Bedaya hospital

-Most of our infertility cases are treated by IVF and ICSI, and if you ever checked our success stories page, you will find hoe effective and efficient these treatments are.
-Our hospital hosts a group of experienced and hard-working doctors and professors who have their own techniques of diagnosing and treating hopeless cases.
-We have leading consultants that have more than 20 years of experience and have accomplished so much in the field of fertility medicine.
+Most of our infertility cases are treated by IVF and ICSI.
+Please have a look at our success stories page!
+You will find how effective and how much joy these treatments have brought to many couples who had lost hope!
+Our hospital has a team of experienced and hard-working doctors and professors who have developed their own protocols for diagnosing and treating cases who have lost hope.

-Your In Vitro Fertilization (IVF) journey begins with precise diagnoses by the most experienced professors in the Middle East.
-The next step is going through the procedure itself which is nonpainful and done professionally with highly advanced technology and the latest medical devices.
-Bedaya has the latest Incubators designed to provide an artificial uterus environment for the fertilized eggs (embryos) and they are supplied by Oxygen and nitrogen to keep the Embryo safe outside the woman’s body and prevent it from PH disturbances.
+Your In Vitro Fertilization (IVF) journey begins with a precise diagnosis of all factors leading to infertility by a team of the best doctors and professors in the Middle East.
+The procedure of IVF itself is tailored by our team to be time efficient, pain free and with the least amount of stress possible.
+Bedaya Hospital has the latest Incubators designed to provide an optimum artificial uterine environment for fertilized eggs (embryos) and they are supplied by Oxygen and nitrogen to keep preventing PH imbalances.

 IVF success rates